RichardDooling/Entertainment_Law/Defamation/Defamation.md

 To protect news organizations from defamation claims, the Supreme Court held that the Constitution required public officials to prove actual malice to state a claim.
-Not only that, but in defamation cases, appellate court were charged with the duty to examine *the entire record* on review to insure that a trial judgment did not tread on First Amendment freedoms.
+The Court also held that in defamation cases, appellate courts had to examine *the entire record* on review to insure that a trial judgment did not tread on First Amendment freedoms.

 ### Lawsuits Over False Statements of Fact